MEDICARE PART D

 What’s the Bottom Line With Part D Coverage?

 The bottom line is that Medicare Part D coverage can be extremely helpful for people who need help paying for expensive medications.
 Even with the “doughnut hole” in coverage, people can benefit from having protection from the high costs of some prescription drugs.
 That said, Part D may not be for everyone.
 It may not be cost-effective for someone who is not taking any medications at the time of Medicare enrollment.
 Just make sure you understand how and when you can enroll at a later date.
 That can help you avoid ending up without any coverage for a long period of time if you suddenly need medication.
-Many medications have an affordable generic option that’s affordable, but that’s not true of every one of them.
+Many medications have an affordable generic option that’s affordable.

 If you’re not sure about Medicare Part D coverage, ask questions.
 The time to decide on whether you want the coverage isn’t when you’re stressed out and overwhelmed by the cost of medications you now have to take.
 It’s better to make a more relaxed and informed decision whenever possible.
 Know your options for Part D and consider them carefully, even if it’s not your plan of choice right now.
 That way. you’ll know what steps to take later if you decide that you need Part D and want to add it to the Medicare coverage you already have.